dhrone/tinyDisplay/marquee_class_dsl.md

 * **mode** (`IDENT`, default `seamless`): Specifies how the reset occurs:

   * `seamless`: Repositions content without visual discontinuity (ideal for continuous scrolling).
-  * `instant`: Immediately jumps to the starting position with visible discontinuity.
+  * `immediate`: Immediately jumps to the starting position with visible discontinuity.
   * `fade`: Fades out at the current position and fades in at the starting position.
 * **duration** (`Expr`): Number of ticks for transition effects (used for `fade` mode).
 Default: 0 (immediate).